ETS-ReactNative1/node/README.md

 # TODO

+[Write less code, ship more apps: How Vulcan.js makes me an efficient developer](https://medium.com/dailyjs/write-less-code-ship-more-apps-how-vulcan-js-makes-me-an-efficient-developer-71c829c76417) Who hasn’t dreamt they could create web and mobile applications from scratch in a matter of days, while using cutting-edge technologies?
+With good programming patterns and a well-chosen framework, this dream is not as unrealistic as it seems… and Vulcan.js is the answer!

 [Hello, Create React App 2.0!](https://www.telerik.com/blogs/hello-create-react-app-2) Create React App provides an environment for learning React with zero configuration, developed by the React team at Facebook Open Source to help you jump-start your application.

 [Minicurso Gratuito React.js y Firebase](https://cursos.carlosazaustre.es/courses/enrolled/169975)